-Headquartered in Fishers, Indiana, First Internet Bank provides internet banking services and products nationwide.
-All First IB accounts can be opened online, but First IB does allow CDs to be opened through the mail.
+Headquartered in Fishers, Indiana, First Internet Bank is a "pure" internet bank, providing banking services and products nationwide.
+All First IB accounts can be opened online, but First IB also allows CDs to be opened through the mail.

-CD and IRA CD rates are guaranteed as of the postmark date on the
+CD rates are guaranteed as of the postmark date on the envelope

-First Internet Bank has an overall health rating of "A" on DepositAccounts.com, with a Texas Ratio of 4.53% (excellent), based on March 31, 2017 data.
-In the past year, First IB increased its total non-brokered deposits by $346.19 million, excellent annual growth rate of 28.04% growth rate.
+First Internet Bank has an overall health rating of "A" on DepositAccounts.com, with a Texas Ratio of 2.48% (excellent), based on December 31, 2019 data.
+In the past year, First IB has increased its total non-brokered deposits by $584.35 million, an excellence annual growth rate of 28.24%.
 Please refer to our financial overview of First Internet Bank (FDIC Certificate # 34607) for more details.

-Opening its virtual doors in early 1999, First Internet Bank was the first state-chartered, FDIC-insured institution to operate solely via the internet.
-In the following 17 years, First IB accumulated accolades (including being named #1 Online Bank by Gomez Advisors in 2001), while expanding in size and scope.
-Currently, First IB holds assets in excess of $2 billion and continues to be recognized as a top online bank.
+First Internet Bank was the first state-chartered, FDIC-insured institution to operate solely via the internet when its virtual doors opened for business in early 1999.
+In the following 20 years, First IB accumulated accolades (including being named #1 Online Bank by Gomez Advisors in 2001), while expanding in size and scope.
+First IB currently has assets in excess of $4.1 billion and continues to be recognized as a top online bank.